 We provide coverage for most types of homes.
 We can also coordinate your entire insurance program to include your auto, business, and other property.

-This part of your policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning, or other disaster listed in your policy.
-It will not pay for damage caused by a flood, earthquake, or routine wear and tear.
+This part of your policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning, or other accidental, covered damages..
+Typically, it will not pay for damage caused by a flood, earthquake, or routine wear and tear.
 When purchasing coverage for the structure of your home, it is important to buy enough to rebuild your home.

-Most standard policies also cover structures that are detached from your home such as a garage, tool shed, or gazebo.
-Generally, these structures are covered for about 10% of the amount of insurance you have on the structure of your home.
-If you need more coverage, talk to your insurance agent about purchasing more insurance.
+Most standard policies also cover structures detached from your home, such as a garage, tool shed, or gazebo.
+Generally, these structures are covered up to 10% the amount you keep on your home.
+Be sure to talk to your agent if you need more coverage.

 Your furniture, clothes, sports equipment, and other things are covered if they are stolen, destroyed by fire, hurricane, and other insured disasters.
 The best way to determine if you have enough coverage is to conduct a home inventory.

 Expensive items like jewelry, furs, and silverware are covered, but usually with a very restricted limit on theft.
 To insure these items to their full value, add the item to your policy for its appraised value.
 Coverage then includes “accidental disappearance,” meaning coverage if you simply lose that item.
 And there is typically no deductible.

 My child is away at college.
 Does my homeowners policy cover possessions he took for theft & damage?

 Yes, but be sure to check with your agent for the specific amount of coverage—electronic equipment taken to college quickly exceed the standard coverage you may have.